Inside the 'meat grinder': Russian and Ukrainian losses mount in Bakhmut | CBC News

 This fighting has been going on since August.
 Why do both sides care so much about this particular city?

-The city has been Moscow's "main offensive effort" for months despite its "limited operational value," the U.K.'s Ministry of Defence tweeted in December.
+The city has been Moscow's "main offensive effort" for months despite its "limited operational value," Britain's Ministry of Defence tweeted in December.

 Taking Bakhmut would potentially allow Russia to threaten larger urban areas — Kramatorsk and Sloviansk — but the battle has been "disproportionately costly relative to these possible gains," the ministry said.